huggingface/accelerate/README.md

 accelerate launch my_script.py --args_to_my_script
 ```

-For instance, here is how you would run the GLUE example on the MRPC task (from the root of the repo):
+For instance, here is how you would run the GLUE example of the huggingface/transformers repo on the MRPC task (from the root of the repo):

 ```bash
 accelerate launch examples/glue_example.py --task_name mrpc --model_name_or_path bert-base-cased